Women on the Right in U.S. History: Intellectual, Economic, and Political Power

 UC Berkeley

-This conference seeks to extend our currently limited understanding of American women’s role in building conservative power.
+This conference seeks to extend our currently limited understanding of women’s role in building conservative power in the United States.
 From the Loyalist women in the eighteenth century through the War of 1812, to those who were pro-slavery, anti-suffrage, pro-segregationists, pro-KKK, anti-Civil Rights, anti-Equal Rights Amendment (ERA), anti-abortion, anti-#MeToo, and pro-Make America Great Again (MAGA), women have shaped and launched conservative and right-wing movements, despite the fact that some alliances suppressed the rights of women.
 This seemingly paradoxical underlying current in US history has been neglected.
 The conference will examine the roles of conservative and right-wing women in the United States in shaping economics, politics, and culture through the lenses of gender, race, religion, sexuality, and more.

 Through keynote talks, conference papers, and roundtables, the conference will foster the exchange of intellectual thought among seasoned experts, early-career scholars, and policy-makers from all political perspectives.